-The Compensation Committee reviewed a comparison of our Chief Executive Officer's annual total compensation in fiscal 2022 to that of all other Company employees for the same period.
-Our calculations included employees who were active as of November 7, 2022.
-As Canadian employees account for less than 2% of our total employee population, we excluded Canadian employees from the median calculation.
-Our total employee population was 21,387 and our total employee population without our Canadian employees was 21,136.
-The median employee was identified using all earnings for fiscal 2022, as reported in our payroll system.
-Compensation was annualized for all employees including Mr. Sheehan, other than seasonal or temporary employees, based on the number of days employed during fiscal 2022.
-Mr. Sheehan had fiscal 2022 annual total compensation of \$3,137,215 as reflected in the Summary Compensation Table included in this Proxy Statement.
-Our median employee's annual total compensation for fiscal 2022 was \$23,188.73 (based on the same methodology used for the Summary Compensation Table).
-Mr. Sheehan's annual total compensation was approximately 135 times that of our median employee.
-Mr. Morris was appointed CEO on June 30, 2022.
-We conducted the same process for Mr. Morris's compensation and determined his annualized based on the number of days employed during fiscal 2022.
-Mr. Morris had fiscal annual total compensation of \$12,783,555 as reflected in the Summary Compensation Table in this Proxy Statement.
-Our median employee's annual total compensation was the same, and Mr. Morris's annual total compensation was approximately 551 times that of our median employee.
+The Compensation Committee reviewed a comparison of our Chief Executive Officer's annual total compensation in fiscal 2023 to that of all other Company employees for the same period.
+Our calculations included employees who were active as of November 6, 2023.
+As Canadian employees account for less than 4% of our total employee population, we excluded Canadian employees from the median calculation.
+Our total employee population without our Canadian employees was 23,187.
+The median employee was identified using all earnings for fiscal 2023, as reported in our payroll system.
+Compensation was annualized for all employees including Mr. Morris, other than seasonal or temporary employees, based on the number of days employed during fiscal 2023.
+Mr. Morris had fiscal annual total compensation of \$2,264,423 as reflected in the 2023 Summary Compensation Table in this Proxy Statement.
+Our median employee's annual total compensation was the same, and Mr. Morris's annual total compensation was approximately 97.7 times that of our median employee.